Reducing Workplace Incidents With AI-Powered Workplace Safety Technology

 Cultural and Managerial Influence on Reporting

-Addressing Reporting System Challenges with AI Safety Tools
+Improving Incident Reporting with AI Safety Tools

-Some organizations work hard to increase reporting by workers – and then realize they don’t have the resources to deal with all the reports coming in.
-Without a clear strategy for reviewing reports, taking action and giving feedback, people will stop reporting.
+Some organizations work hard to increase reporting by workers, and then realize they don’t have the resources to deal with all the reports coming in.
+Without a clear strategy for reviewing reports, taking action, and giving feedback, people will stop reporting.

-How can we get smarter at dealing with this?
+So, how can we get smarter at dealing with this?

-Expanding Safety Insights with AI-Powered Monitoring
+Automating Safety Analysis with AI-Powered Monitoring

-Figure 2 showed how investigating no-injury events provides more opportunities to learn what needs to be done to prevent accidents.
-If there was another layer below that in the triangle, it would be even broader – even more opportunities to learn.
-But without technology, there will be even more admin for an overworked investigation team.
+Figure 2 shows how investigating no-injury events provides more opportunities to spot ways to prevent accidents.
+Adding another layer below that in the triangle would reveal even more opportunities to learn.

-Using AI Systems for Near Miss and Unsafe Condition Detection
+AI Systems for Near Miss and Unsafe Condition Detection

 Wearable Technology

-People must remember to wear it, and keep it switched on.
-Workers sometimes turn off devices that provide a vibrating or audible alert because of false alarms or over-sensitive triggering.
-While a proximity device might be a small RFID tag attached to a high-vis jacket, some of the technology for assessing posture requires sensors directly on the skin to measure muscle activation.
+Simple proximity sensors, like RFID tags attached to a high-vis jacket, are easy to use.
+But some of the technology for assessing posture requires sensors directly on the skin to measure muscle activity.
 Despite promises of anonymity, people have concerns about privacy with wearable devices.

 Computer Vision as an Alternative to Wearables